 - 1. Be appealing and attractive; - 2.
-Be served in clean and pleasant settings: - 3.
-Meet, at minimum, the nutrition requirements established by local, state, and federal statutes and regulations; - Offer a variety of fruits and vegetables; - 5.
-Serve only low fat and fat-free milk and nutritionally equivalent non-dairy alternatives; and

-6. Encourage that half of the served all grains served are whole grain.
+Be served in clean and pleasant settings; - 3.
+Meet, at minimum, the nutrition requirements established by local, state, and federal statutes and regulations; - 4.
+Offer a variety of fruits and vegetables; - 5.
+Serve only low fat and fat-free milk and nutritionally equivalent non-dairy alternatives; and - 6.
+Encourage that all grains served are whole grain.